 Tony Robbins needs no introduction.
 Many people see him as the poster boy of motivational speaking and “the positive guy”, but his material is far deeper than just “positive thinking.”

-He is the author of many successful books and has spoken to millions of people during his live seminars on personal development, peak performance and finances over the past 40 years.
-His clients range from top athletes, to presidents, to successful businessman to people like you and me.
+He is the author of many successful books and has spoken to millions of people during his live seminars on personal development, peak performance, and finances over the past 40 years.
+His clients range from top athletes to presidents, to successful businessmen to people like you and me.

 He is a regular guest on all kinds of TV shows and the media in general.
 Also, Tony is a true philanthropist and he will provide 50 meals for people in need for every copy of “Money” that is sold.